 Find out the basic rules of VAT, how they apply to clubs and associations, and how to treat VAT on subscriptions and other payments.

 This notice cancels and replaces Notice 701/5 (June 2013).
-Details of any changes to the previous version can be found in paragraph 1.2 of this notice.
+Details of any changes to the previous version can be found in paragraph 1.2.

 1.1 What this notice is about

 This notice gives guidance to those people responsible for the VAT affairs of clubs and associations on the correct treatment of their activities.
-It explains:
+It explains the:

-- the basic rules of VAT and how they apply to clubs and associations
+- basic rules of VAT and how they apply to clubs and associations

-- the VAT treatment of subscriptions and other payments
+- VAT treatment of subscriptions and other payments

-- the scope of the exemption for subscriptions to trade unions and certain public interest bodies
+- scope of the exemption for subscriptions to trade unions and certain public interest bodies

-- the treatment of prizes and appearance money in competitions in sports and games
+- treatment of prizes and appearance money in competitions in sports and games

 1.2 What’s changed

 This notice updates and replaces the June 2013 edition.
-Section 7.1 has been amended to confirm the VAT liability of machine game receipts and Section 8 to clarify the tax point for the treatment of unused credit balances or unredeemed vouchers.
+Paragraph 7.1 has been amended to confirm the VAT liability of machine game receipts and section 8 to clarify the tax point for the treatment of unused credit balances or unredeemed vouchers.